Choosing a variety of foods from each food group to create nutritious meals and snacks is part of Living Well.

 Fruits: Focus on whole fruits.
 Whole fruits include fresh, frozen, dried, and canned options.
 Choose whole fruits more often than 100% fruit juice.

 Vegetables: Vary your veggies.
 Vegetables are divided into five subgroups and include dark-green vegetables, red and orange vegetables, legumes (beans and peas), starchy vegetables, and other vegetables.
 Choose vegetables from all subgroups.
 All veggies count - fresh, canned, frozen, and 100% juice!
 Make it a goal to fill half of your plates with veggies or veggies and fruit.
-Learn more at fruits & veggies more matters.
+Learn more at Fruits and Veggies at Have a Plant.

 Grains: Make half your grains whole grains.
 Grains include whole grains and refined, enriched grains.
 Choose whole grains more often as well as those with 9 or less grams of sugar per serving.